 Some of the body language tips often ignored during presentations are hand gestures and facial expressions.
 Granted, too much of these are distracting and they weaken the entire speech.
-But, you can convey your message better when you supplement your words with actions.
+But, you can convey your message better when you supplement your words with actions and don’t forget to motion with your arms now and then.
 Remember, we’re visual people.
-When we engage our senses at the same time, we learn fast.
+When we engage our senses at the same time, we learn ideas fast.

 3. Look Them in the Eye

 Convince your audience to connect with you through these simple steps! https://t.co/0tDIBcbIO2 #audience #connect #speak #speaker #tips #conversation #success #life #experiences #skills #teach #teaching pic.twitter.com/aw1WhHgP7p